ahmad1508/TechnoWeb/README.md

   - Invite, remove, accept, decline friends/friend invitations
   - Change your avatar with fancy home made avatars ![avatar example](../assets/pp/Profilpic_mexican.png)
   - Use gravatar avatars
+  - Upload your own avatar (up to 70Ko)
   - Change your username
   - Have private chatroom with a friend
 - Channels